 Frame rate refers to the image number that is acquired by the device per second.
 The higher frame rate, and shorter time used for image acquisition will be.
-The following four factors determine the device's frame rate in real-time.
+The following five factors determine the device's frame rate in real-time.

 - Frame readout time: The frame readout time is related with device's sensor performance and image height.
 The lower the image height and less the frame readout time, and the higher the frame rate will be. - Exposure time: If the reciprocal of max. frame rate that the device supports is t, and when the configured exposure time is larger than t, the less the exposure time, the higher the frame rate will be.
-When the configured exposure time is less than or equal to t, exposure time will not influence the frame rate. - Bandwidth: The larger the bandwidth, the higher the frame rate will be. - Pixel format: The more bytes pixel format occupy, the lower the frame rate will be.
+When the configured exposure time is less than or equal to t, exposure time will not influence the frame rate. - Bandwidth: The larger the bandwidth, the higher the frame rate will be. - Pixel format: The more bytes pixel format occupy, the lower the frame rate will be. - Image compression mode: This function is used to compress data before transmitting to the PC, and increase the frame rate to some extent.